tiny8877/okta.github.io/_source/_docs/api/resources/authn.md

 {% api_lifecycle ea %}
 Represents the target resource that user tried accessing.
 Typically this is the app that user is trying to sign-in.
-Currently this is available only during [step-up authentication](#step-up-authentication).
+Currently this is available only during [SP-initiated step-up authentication](#sp-initiated-step-up-authentication) and [IDP-initiated step-up authentication](#idp-initiated-step-up-authentication).

 | Property  | Description                                                                                                                  | DataType | Nullable | Unique | Readonly |
 | --------- | ---------------------------------------------------------------------------------------------------------------------------- | ---------| -------- | ------ | -------- |